This post was last updated on, August 13th, 2022

 The rules are the same, but to make the most of this team-building, you should personalize the bingo board template to the remote employees and the company.

-Instead of crossing numbers, the participants can cross-actions, statements, inside jokes that will help animate your conference call like never before!
+Instead of crossing numbers, the participants can cross-actions, statements, and inside jokes that will help animate your conference call like never before!

 The coordinator of the online team-building bingo reads out loud the statements one by one, and then everyone crosses off, or not, their square.